Francescde/provesdeNivell/Task2/HanoyTowers/README.md

 The main reason for that is that it's more readable than the second one.
 And if a new developer has to change it's behavior it will have an easier time understanding the program.
 So in conclusion any update would be cheaper.

-Furthermore i don't consider in this scenario the execution time to be a decisive factor.
-If i did i would have built the solution in a compiled language like c rather than an interpreted one, and also if i want a better execution time the solution is rather simple: It's as easy as to look for a better machine.
+Furthermore If the performance is a decisive factor, a great speed up could be archived by implementing the algorithm in a compiled language like c rather than an interpreted one, and also if all we want is a better execution time the solution is rather simple: It's as easy as to look for a better machine.

 ## How to test the implementations